Skip to main content

 When Roam is the better choice

-Buying outright means the full purchase price plus HST at the dealership.
-Roam's only upfront cost is a refundable deposit.
+Buying outright means paying the full purchase price plus HST at the dealership.
+Roam's only upfront cost is a refundable security deposit.

 • You don't want to absorb depreciation

-A new compact drops 20% in year one.
-On Roam, depreciation is Roam's problem — your monthly price doesn't change as cars age.
+A new compact loses about 20% of its value in the first year.
+On Roam, that depreciation is our problem — your monthly price doesn't change as the fleet ages.

 • Your horizon is a few weeks to a few years

-Depreciation front-loads, so short ownership windows are the most expensive way to buy.
-Roam's month-to-month pricing is built for this window.
+Because depreciation hits hardest early, a short ownership window is the most expensive way to own a car.
+Roam's month-to-month pricing is built for exactly this window.

 • You'd rather keep your capital invested

-At 4–5% on a HISA or low-risk portfolio, $28K earns about $1,260/year.
-Tying it up in a depreciating asset is real opportunity cost.
+At 4 to 5% in a HISA or a low-risk portfolio, $28,000 earns about $1,260 a year.
+Tying that money up in a depreciating asset is a real opportunity cost.

 • You want one monthly bill, not a spreadsheet

-Vehicle, maintenance, roadside, and the required protection plan on one Roam invoice.
-Ownership means a service schedule, a tire budget, repair estimates, and an insurance broker.
+With Roam, the vehicle, maintenance, roadside, and the required protection plan all land on one invoice.
+Owning means managing a service schedule, a tire budget, repair estimates, and a separate insurance broker.

 • You might change vehicles in the next few years

-Life changing, family growing, job moving?
-Roam's month-to-month means no asset to sell.
-Selling a car under 3 years old often means taking the depreciation hit out of pocket.
+If your life might change — a growing family, a move, a new job — Roam's month-to-month structure means there's no asset to sell when your needs shift.
+Selling a car under three years old usually means taking the depreciation hit out of your own pocket.

 • You want a new or near-new car without the capital

-Roam's fleet rotates through new and near-new models.
-Buying a new car new means the full MSRP plus tax; Roam puts you in one without the $30K outlay.
+Roam's fleet rotates through new and near-new models that all meet Roam's fleet standards.
+Buying new means the full MSRP plus tax; Roam puts you in a similar car without the $31,640 cash outlay.

 When Buying is the better choice